Trans 101: FAQ

 Individuals with BDD respond successfully to psychiatric treatment and medication.
 Whereas when psychiatric treatment is attempted for transgender individuals, the distress often increases and does not go away.
 Instead, allowing hormonal therapy and surgery as desired does successfully provide that relief.

-Q: Is it true that transitioning and surgery increase suicide risk in transgender people?
+Q: Do transitioning and surgery increase suicide risk in transgender people?

 No. It greatly reduces it.
 The misconception arises from comparisons between transgender people and the general population, not between transgender people who have transitioned and those who have not.